S3-working-group/s3-practical-guide/S3-practical-guide.md

 - _Resolve Objections_: updated both illustrations
 - _Respond to Organizational Drivers_: improved description, simplified qualification of organizational drivers
 - _Role_: improved description
-- _Role Selection_: added description of each step
+- _Role Selection_: improved description, added description of each step
 - _Rounds_: improved description
-- _Transparent Salaries_: added more details about fairness, and on how to develop a salary formula
+- _Transparent Salary_: added more details about fairness, and on how to develop a salary formula

 ---